Šimon Nemec: International play

-Nemec participated as part of Team Slovakia in the 2021 World Junior Ice Hockey Championships, leading Slovakia in scoring with four points and being named one of his team's top three players.
-He then made his senior IIHF international debut as part of the national senior team at the 2021 IIHF World Championship.
-Later in 2021 he served as Slovakia U18 team's captain at the 2021 Hlinka Gretzky Cup, leading the team to a silver medal.
-He was voted most valuable player of the tournament, scoring one goal and five assists for six points in five games.
+Nemec participated as part of Slovakia junior team in the 2021 World Junior Championships, leading the team in scoring with four points and being named one of his team's top three players.
+He then made his senior IIHF international debut as part of the national senior team at the 2021 World Championship.
+Later in 2021 he served as Slovakia under-18 team's captain at the 2021 Hlinka Gretzky Cup, leading the team to a silver medal.
+He was voted most valuable player of the tournament, recording one goal and five assists for six points in five games.

-After participating in the aborted 2022 World Junior Ice Hockey Championships, cancelled as a result of the COVID-19 pandemic, Nemec was named to the Slovak squad for the 2022 Winter Olympics.
+After participating in the aborted 2022 World Junior Championships, cancelled as a result of the COVID-19 pandemic, Nemec was named to the Slovak squad for the 2022 Winter Olympics.
 He was one of three teenagers on the team, alongside fellow defenceman Samuel Kňažko and forward Juraj Slafkovský.
 He finished the tournament with an assist in seven games as Slovakia won the bronze medal game against Sweden, their first-ever Olympic medal in ice hockey.
-In his second outing of the year with the senior team at the 2022 IIHF World Championship, Nemec lead all Slovak defencemen in scoring with one goal and five assists in eight games.
+In his second outing of the year with the senior team at the 2022 World Championship, Nemec lead all Slovak defencemen in scoring with one goal and five assists in eight games.

+Personal life

+Nemec's younger brother, Adam, is also an ice hockey player.